PNWDrew/onz-pool/README.md

 Now edit docs/index.html and customize the webpage.

-Finally edit poollogs_example.json and put in lastpayout the unixtimestamp of your last payout or the date of pool starting; then move poollogs_example.json to poollogs.json.
+----> NOT NEEDED IN THIS VERSION: Finally edit poollogs_example.json and put in lastpayout the unixtimestamp of your last payout or the
+---->NOT NEEDED-- date of pool starting; then move poollogs_example.json to poollogs.json.

+Just update unix timestamp in poollogs.json to when you want your script to begin calculating from. google unix timestamp for a converter

 ### Ark & Kapu
 If you are using this software on ark, you should edit pollogs_example_ark.json and put: